Commuter Rail Fares

 - Show it to the conductor for verification.

-- Tell the conductor you would like to pay in cash.
+- Tell the conductor you would like to pay in cash or with a credit card.
 They need to know where you are going, as well as whether you’re going 1 way or round trip.

 - Pay the conductor.
 Keep in mind this may include a $3.00 fee depending on where you boarded the train.

 - The conductor will give you a paper ticket that lists your origin and destination.
 If you’re taking a round trip, keep this ticket for your return trip.